Selam46/Rossmann_Sales_Forecasting/README.md

 5. **Customer Behavior Trends:**
    - Analyze customer behavior during store opening and closing times.
-   - Which stores are open on all weekdays, and how does that affect weekend sales?
+   - How do weekdays affect weekend sales for stores open all week?

 6. **Assortment Type and Competitor Distance:**
    - How does the assortment type affect sales?
-   - Does the distance to the next competitor matter in sales performance, especially in city centers?
+   - What impact does the distance to the nearest competitor have on sales?
-   - How do new competitors affect sales, particularly for stores with previously unknown competitor distances?
+   - How do new competitors affect stores with previously unknown competitor distances?

-### Logging
+### Deliverables

+- An exploratory analysis notebook that answers all the questions using appropriate plots and summary tables.
-Throughout the analysis, logging will be employed using the `logger` library in Python for traceability and reproducibility of results.
+- Logging of all steps using the `logger` library in Python for traceability and reproducibility.

 ## Getting Started